 The recommendations should be specific enough to be translated into IEP goals and objectives and include suggestions for monitoring your child’s progress to ensure that the interventions are working.

 To track your child’s progress, tests that have established norms should be given throughout the year.
 If the tests show that your child isn’t making adequate progress in order to ‘close the gap,’ adjustments must be made to the interventions.

 Ask to receive the evaluation report in plenty of time to read (and reread) it before you’re expected to act on it.
 It may include unfamiliar terms and information you’ll need to digest and discuss with someone else.
 Once you’ve highlighted parts of the report and prepared questions, arrange to speak with the evaluator.
 The more you understand, the greater success you’ll have advocating for your child.

 The author is the President of Literacy How and a Research Affiliate at Haskins Laboratories, which conducts basic research on spoken and written language.
-She is also a member of the Smart Kids with LD Board of Directors.
+She is also a member of the Smart Kids with LD Professional Advisory Board.